ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Third-party vendors and tools
 {: #third-party}

 Customers can use third-party tools to perform data migration.
-Some commonly used third-party tools for data migration are:
+Some third-party tools that are commonly used for data migration are:

 - *iCluster*
 - *MIMIX from Syncsort*